October 15, 2012

 Twenty years ago, this gay Latino couple would not have been able to walk freely holding hands in my neighborhood as they did tonight without being verbally harassed, bashed or killed.
 In many parts of the country, it is still unsafe and dangerous to simply be who we are.

 We have come a long way in this battle for equality.
 We are a resilient people whose spirit will not be broken.
-And while we may not achieve equality in all things today, tomorrow, and perhaps not in my lifetime… one day we will.
+And while we may not achieve equality in all things today, tomorrow, and likely not in my lifetime… one day we will.

 Yes, we will, dammit.